bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 There wasn't much to see as the trail winds through trees and runs alongside Healy Creek.
 After 6 km, the path shakes free of pine trees and enters small meadows bordered by larches.
 A stunning array of wildflowers blanketed the meadows, but there was more to come.
 Soon we passed boundless meadows filled with colourful flowers.
 We also eyeballed Monarch Ramparts which extends to Healy Pass.

-At the pass, we took a break.
+We took a break on the pass.
 Meanwhile, several groups passed by, mostly from the trailhead but also a few backpackers coming up from Egypt Lake on the other side of the pass.

 We wished we could have capped our trip by hiking up Monarch Ramparts, but its entire length from Healy Pass to Eohippus Lake is closed June 1 - October 15 to protect the environment.
 Straying from official trails is also prohibited.
 So with no place to go but down, we turned around.